PriFi: Low-Latency Anonymity for Organizational Networks

 \section{Supporting Different QoS Levels}

 To support different QoS levels, \prifi enables clients to subscribe to channels with different bitrates.
 Each channel is an isolated instance of the \prifi protocol, but runs with different speeds and payload sizes.
-In this way, constrained devices (\eg suitable IoT devices, battery-powered devices) only join ``slow'' \prifi channels that require little computation, and more powerful devices join both slower and faster channels. \summary{categories of traffic} Channels correspond to categories of traffic, for instance e-mails, web browsing, VoIP and video conferencing.
+In this way, constrained devices (\eg suitable IoT devices, battery-powered devices) only join ``slow'' \prifi channels that require little computation, and more powerful devices join both slower and faster channels.

+Channels correspond to categories of traffic, for instance e-mails, web browsing, VoIP and video conferencing.
 With this approach, a device that has no VoIP capabilities can save resources by joining only the appropriate channel.

 Devices connected to several channels participate in the anonymity set of those channels, but probably only communicate using the fastest.
 The benefit of this approach is that the size of the anonymity set increases for slower channels.
 The cost of being active in several channels is estimated as follow: assuming an order of magnitude difference in terms of latency between channels (\eg web browsing at $500$ms, VoIP at $50$ms latency), joining an additional slower channel only adds $1$ message every $10$ messages on the fast channel, a tolerable cost for high-end devices.